Key information sources when moving to Oslo

 Social media

 You will find a lot of information in social media channels made by expats and natives, organisations, companies and public agencies.
-Try searching for relevant key words such as: student in Oslo, expat in Oslo, New to Oslo etc.
+Read more on our page on Oslo in social media.

 Check information from unofficial sources